Ka945 is a New Zealand built steam locomotive, used in the North Island by New Zealand Railways for both express passenger and heavy freight service.

 Ka945 new at Hutt Shops

-Ka945 spent its entire working life allocated to Taumarunui depot and worked both freight and passenger trains on the North Island Main Trunk, through the "mountain country" between Taumarunui and Taihape.
+Ka945 spent its entire working life allocated to the Taumarunui depot and worked both freight and passenger trains on the North Island Main Trunk, through the "mountain country" between Taumarunui and Taihape.
 While most of its life was uneventful, in July 1961 it ran in to a large boulder hidden in a slip across the track at Hihitahi, was derailed, and in the process suffered a bent frame.

 Ka945-Hihitahi-derailment